Mike Jerrick

-Michael Eugene Joseph Jerrick (born July 3, 1950) is a news anchor and a former co-host with Juliet Huddy of the morning program The Morning Show with Mike and Juliet, which began in January 2007.
+Michael Eugene Joseph Jerrick (born July 3, 1950) is a news anchor and late night talk host and former co-host with Juliet Huddy of the morning program The Morning Show with Mike and Juliet, which began in January 2007.
 The last live episode of the show aired in June 2009.
-He has formerly co-hosted with Huddy DaySide and has both been the co-host and current fill-in host on Fox & Friends on the Fox News Channel.
-Jerrick now co-hosts Good Day Philadelphia on WTXF.
+Jerrick joined WTXF in Philadelphia as a co-host of Good Day Philadelphia in 1999.
+He left the station in October 2002 to join Fox News Channel, where he served as a weekend co-host of Fox & Friends.
+He later co-hosted DaySide and appeared as a recurring guest co-anchor on WNYW's Good Day New York.
+He returned to WTXF and Good Day Philadelphia in July 2009.